-You’ve not lived until you’ve eaten a pumpkin muffin stuffed with cheesecakey filling.
-These pumpkin cream cheese streusel muffins are everything you’ve dreamed of.
+You’ve not lived until you’ve eaten a pumpkin muffin stuffed with cheesecake filling.
+These pumpkin cream cheese muffins with streusel topping are everything you’ve dreamed of.
 Make them NOW.

 As far as I’m concerned, one can never have enough outstanding muffin recipes at the ready.
 Is this not evidenced by the fact that I have FOUR blueberry muffin recipes on this site?
 Sheesh.

 Oh sure, I love banana espresso chocolate chip, lemon poppy, apple, chocolate chocolate chunk, and other pumpkin varieties as well.
 (Halp me!)